 A grungy heap of sorrow with doe eyes asked me for some money tonight.
 She needed somewhere to stay.
 The girl must have been in her late teens or early twenties; the night’s shadow made it impossible to say.

 When no is else is around, strangers become humans and harder to ignore.
-It’s funny how the pneumatic roar of traffic and pedestrians render the most vulnerable into a passing blur.
+More often than not, the roar of city life render the most vulnerable into a passing blur.

 Frost was biting my cheeks and the girl looked desperate for warmth.
 I had been at the cinema and was walking home along an empty concrete aisle to my friend’s apartment in Stepney Green.

 I began shuffling in my pockets and found some loose change.
 I didn’t even know I was carrying any.
-Embarrassed by the meagre amount, I gave her about 37p and said that was all I had on me and she replied “I’ll take anything you have”, but I was lying to her.
+Embarrassed by the meagre amount, I gave her about 37p and said that was “all I had on me” and she replied “I’ll take anything you have”.
+I was lying to her.
 My wallet was burning with greed.

 As she walked across the road, I felt a pang of self-disgust and put a tenner in her hand.
 Her eyes widened in astonishment and she said “God bless you” in a soft cockney accent and I felt horrible for not giving it to her earlier.

 The cruelty of London hit me as I entered the landing.
 How many times do you just walk away like I did?
 Say nothing or pretend you have no money on you.
 I couldn’t stop crying as I stepped inside the kitchen.
 Switching the lights on, the artificial heat smothered my cheeks and my phone vibrated with an emoji smile.

 Looking out the window towards the city, I realised I should do more for people.
 Kindness is all we have when God wrought to make this world so sad.